pathcl/kube-bench/docs/README.md

 `controls` is the fundamental input to kube-bench.

-The following is an example of a `controls` document:
+The following is an example of a basic `controls` document:

 ```yaml
 ---